cloudmesh/cloudmesh-robot/docs/RobotIU.md

 **Keyboard Shortcuts:**

 * File>Undo will cancel any command that you did not want done.
-* Ctrl-x will cancel any command you are in the middle of.
+* `Ctrl-x` will cancel any command you are in the middle of.
-* You can break paragraph lines with Ctrl-x W, where W will wrap text around word boundaries.
+* You can break paragraph lines with `Ctrl-x W`, where `W` will wrap text around word boundaries.
 * To change case, position the cursor at the end of the current word, and press M-u for uppercase, M-l for lower case, and M-c for initial capital.

 * To delete text to the end of the current word, press M-d.